readium/architecture/streamer/parser/metadata.md

 The contributor’s key depend on the role of the creator or contributor.
 It is an object that contains a `name`, a `sortAs` and an `identifier` key.

-The `name` of each `contributor` is an object where each key is a BCP 47 language tag and each value of the key is a string.
+The `name` and `sortAs` keys of each `contributor` are objects where each key is a BCP 47 language tag and each value of the key is a string.

-The contributor object may also contain a `sortAs` string, used to sort the contributor as well, and an `identifier` string that must be a valid URI.
+The contributor object may also contain an `identifier` string that must be a valid URI.

 When parsing an EPUB, we need to establish:

 * the key of the contributor;
 * a language map for the name of this contributor;
-* the string used to sort the name of the contributor.
+* a language map used to sort the name of the contributor.

 ### EPUB 2.x